Prospective payment system: Medicaid

-In 2000, CMS changed the reimbursement system for outpatient care at Federally Qualified Health Centers (FQHCs) to include a prospective payment system for Medicaid and Medicare.
-Under this system, health centers receive a fixed, per-visit payment for any visit by a patient with Medicaid, regardless of the length or intensity of the visit.
+The Medicare, Medicaid, and SCHIP Benefits Improvement and Protection Act of 2000 changed the reimbursement system for outpatient care at federally qualified health centers (FQHCs) to include a prospective payment system for Medicaid.
+Under this system, previously informally called the All Inclusive Reimbursement Rate, health centers receive a fixed, per-visit payment for any visit by a patient with Medicaid, regardless of the length or intensity of the visit.
 The per-visit rate for the Medicaid PPS is specific to the individual health center location.
 The rate is determined and updated by a financial accounting process conducted by State Medicaid agencies.
-The FQHC PPS rate for Medicare (previously called the All Inclusive Reimbursement Rate), in contrast, is fixed at the same level across different health centers.